InScight-Magazine/Content/Issue3/subfiles/digest.typ

   intro: "Summarising The Frontiers In Research",
   abstract: ("Fresh highlights from the frontiers of science",),
   coverImage: "/covers/digest.jpeg",
   coverCaption: "Halder and Annagiri’s study (contributed by TM) shows how competition for limited nesting sites during relocation imposes significant fitness costs on Diacamma indicum colonies.
-Larger colonies gain advantage through strategic aggression and recruitment."
+Larger colonies gain advantage through strategic aggression and recruitment.",
+  issueId: issueId,
 )